-There was a fellow I met in college whose name I no longer recall.
+There was a fellow I met in college whose name I know longer recall.

-He was the friend of a friend or something like that and needed a ride to the train station.
+This friend of a friend needed a ride to the train station.
 The mutual friend wasn’t available, and it was less than an hour’s drive from my apartment, so I offered to give him a lift to catch the train.

-I was the proverbial starving student, working through college at minimum wage jobs, living on student loans, egg salad and tuna fish.
+I was the proverbial starving student, working through college at minimum wage jobs, living on student loans, egg salad, and tuna fish.
 I couldn’t go near either food for a decade following graduation, but they were cheap.
 Pennies counted.
 Okay, quarters, but you get the idea.
 I was poor.

 He was a college graduate, working full time and doing well financially.
-As we talked during our drive, he insisted that I take a twenty-dollar tip for giving him a lift.
-With gas prices in the early days of the 80s, that twenty bucks meant at least a week of driving around—not like today where even taking a small vehicle to the gas pumps gets you well over that amount.
+As we talked during our drive, he insisted that I take a twenty-dollar tip for giving him a ride.
+With gas prices in the early days of the 1980s, twenty bucks meant multiple weeks driving around.
 We had a huge debate about me accepting money for the act I chose to do out of kindness.
-He finally stuffed the bill in the glove box and said: You may not need it now, but you will some time.
+He finally stuffed the bill in the glove box.
+You may not need it now, but you will some time.
 Keep it in the car or your wallet, tucked away and it will always be there.

-So always, since the hot summer of 1980, I’ve had a twenty hidden somewhere connected to my car.
-It didn’t matter if I was struggling financially or if I was flush, the twenty remained in my glovebox, purse, checkbook, wallet, or the present hiding place—my phone case.
+Since the hot summer of 1980, I’ve had a twenty hidden somewhere connected to my car.
+Struggling financially or flush, the twenty remained in my glovebox, purse, checkbook, wallet, or the present hiding place….

-Had I realized I’d still be doing this nearly forty years later, in my neurotic way I would have noted the year I used the bill, the need that made me retrieve it from its hidden place, use it, and replace it over the decades.
+Had I realized I’d be doing this forty years later, in my neurotic way I would have noted the year I used the bill and the need for retrieving it.

-I know that that sole bill served multiple purposes from, most likely, filling an empty gas tank, to enabling me to splurge on lattes with a friend on that last day before the paycheck came.
-What that stashed bill has always done is give me a modicum of security—always being there, always available, always ready to help me out of a jam.
+That bill served multiple purposes from, filling the gas tank, to me splurging on drinks with a friend the night before payday.
+What that stashed bill has done is give me a modicum of security—being there, available, ready to help me out of a jam.

 That twenty dollar bill is a lot like having a good friend.

 You know the kind of person I’m talking about.
-The folks we keep tucked into a crevasse in our lives, knowing they are invariably right there, prepared to be pulled out to support us at a moment’s notice.
+The folks we keep tucked into a crevasse in our lives, knowing they are invariably prepared to be pulled out to support us at a moment’s notice.
 Those are the friends who love us without fail and without question.
-They might know—well, of course they know—that we are a bit wacky around the edges, that we don’t unfailingly make the right decisions, that we don’t remember to say thank you, and sometimes forget to be gracious to them.
+They know we are a wacky around the edges and that we don’t unfailingly make the right decisions.
+Friends accept when we don’t remember to say thank you or forget to be gracious to them.
 But they keep loving us.